Arthritis in Dogs

 - TIGHTROPE CCL FOR TREATMENT OF CRANIAL CRUCIATE DEFICIENCY IN DOGS: Technique and results of a prospective comparison to TPLO using a validated outcome measures

 The second is that recent research shows that it is important to start doing physical rehabilitation right away, at least in the case of knee surgery, rather than waiting six weeks.
-Contact me privately if you want a copy of the rehab instructions the surgeon gave me when Piglet had her second knee surgery in 2002 (contact information at bottom of page).
+Contact me privately if you want a copy of the rehab instructions the surgeon gave me when Piglet had her second knee surgery in 2002.
 See The American Association of Rehabilitation Veterinarians to locate a rehab specialist in your area.
+Also see Physical Therapy for Pets for an overview of how important this type of therapy can be following an injury.

 Conservative management may be tried in place of surgery if your dog has a cruciate ligament (knee) injury.
 If no improvement is seen within six to eight weeks, you should then move on to surgery.
 It is imperative that activity be limited during this time.
 It is my opinion that a ruptured cruciate will do better with surgery than without, but if there is any doubt about the diagnosis (which cannot be done via x-ray alone), then it may make sense to wait.
 As long as activity is restricted, no harm should come from waiting for up to two months.
 See Treating Canine Ligament Injury Without Surgery for more information.
 Also see How to Confirm Partial ACL Tear for some technical information on how vets try to confirm ACL injuries and differentiate between hip and knee pain.
 There is a Yahoo Conservative Management group for discussing this option with others.
-Consider a stifle (knee) brace, such as those from OrthoPets, to help protect the knee and prevent reinjury during the recovery period (see Braces, Splints, Orthotics and Prosthetics for more options).
+Consider a custom stifle (knee) brace to help protect the knee and prevent reinjury during the recovery period (see Braces, Splints, Orthotics and Prosthetics for more options).
+Also see 10 Deadly Sins of Untreated ACLs for one veterinary surgeon's arguments in favor of surgery, and Knee Injuries in Your Dog ACL: Anterior Cruciate Ligament Problems Their Repair And Treatment for another viewpoint from a different vet.

-See Other Therapies above for more information on rehabilitation following injury or surgery.
+See Other Therapies for more information on rehabilitation following injury or surgery.
 Also see Post Surgical Aids for information on a variety of devices that may be helpful, including e-collar alternatives, slings, braces, support harnesses, and more.
+Orthopets, a maker of custom braces and other orthotics, in particular has had success treating ruptured cruciate ligaments without surgery (more info under Braces, Splints, Orthotics and Prosthetics).

 Links to More Information